Oregon State University College of Science

 Oregon State University's College of Science is a public academic institution operating as a member of Oregon State University, a public research university.
 The college of science consists of seven schools, offering nine undergraduate programs and supporting seven doctoral-granting programs and eight master's degree-granting programs.
 The college also supports the science discipline colleges and bachelor of science students by offering key undergraduate science courses required by their own curriculums.
 The college of science claims more than 3,400 students and a faculty of 184.
-The college is recognized nationally and globally as a center for excellence in scientific research and scholarship.
+Sixteen faculty members are elected American Association for the Advancement of Science (AAAS) fellows.

 Since its inception, the college has received more than $55 million in grant funding, developed more than 48 new technologies, and has been awarded 18 US patents since 2011.

 History

 The college was founded in 1932 as the Oregon State University School of Science.
 The creation of the college came as a result of a statewide reorganization of the Oregon State System of Higher Education in the same year.
 OSU paleontologist Earl L. Packard became the first dean that year.
 However, science coursework dates back much earlier to when the university first offered college-level courses.
-OSU's first college-level science classes were offered in 1868 and these first classes were General Science, Chemistry, and Geology of Oregon.
-In 1935 OSU awarded its first PhDs.
-Four of the three PhD recipients were college of science students: Herbert L. Jones in physics, Alfred Taylor in zoology and Karl Klemm in chemistry.
-The first woman to receive a PhD from OSU was Chung Kwai Lui.
-She received her degree from OSU in physics in 1941, after emigrating from China.
-Lui was later recruited into the top-secret Manhattan Project to help develop the first atomic bomb.
-During World War II, her expertise in purifying microscopic quantities of uranium was sought out by the Manhattan Project to purify larger, kilogram quantities.
+OSU's first college-level science classes were offered in 1868 and provided instruction in general science, chemistry, and the geology of Oregon.
+In 1935 OSU awarded its first doctorates.
+Three of the four Ph.D. recipients were college of science students.
+Herbert L. Jones received his Ph.D. in physics, Alfred Taylor in zoology, and Karl Klemm in chemistry.
+The first woman to receive a Ph.D. from OSU was Chung Kwai Lui.
+She received her doctorate from OSU in physics in 1941.
+An immigrant from China, Lui was later recruited into the top-secret Manhattan Project to help develop the first atomic bomb.
+During World War II, her expertise in purifying microscopic quantities of uranium was sought out by leaders at the Manhattan Project to purify larger, kilogram quantities.
 Her legacy lives on at OSU through the Wei Family Foundation Scholarships.

 The school was later renamed to the Oregon State University College of Science in 1974.